asme-itba/asme-itba.github.io/README.md

     go get -u github.com/asme-itba/asme-itba.github.io/src
      ```
 5. edit [`generate.yaml`](src/generate.yaml)
-    to add changes you wish to see in site
+    to add changes you wish to see in site.
+Add picture folders to /gallery/photos/\*foldername\*
 6. **Run generator**.
 Open command prompt in
    /src/ folder and run the generator with
     ```